biblequiz/BibleQuiz.com/_pages/downloads.md

 * * *

+# Coaching App
+Designed for coaches to keep score, lookup answers, research data, see the latest rulebook, see the online score, and get an online schedule for any online registered competition on BibleQuiz.com.
+<a href="{% link _pages/apps.md %}" class="button is-primary">Go to App Downloads</a>

 # Scoresheets
 ### Paper Scoresheet
 The tested-and-true paper scoresheet has been a classic in Bible Quiz for decades.